lbelzile/math80667a/docs/02-hypothesis_testing.md

 - type I error: we reject $\mathscr{H}_0$ when $\mathscr{H}_0$ is true,
-- type II error: we fail to reject $\mathscr{H}_0$ when $\mathscr{H}_0$ is  false.
+- type II error: we fail to reject $\mathscr{H}_0$ when $\mathscr{H}_0$.

-These hypothesis are not judged equally: we seek to avoid error of type I (judicial errors, corresponding to condamning an innocent).
+The two hypothesis are not judged equally: we seek to avoid error of type I (judicial errors, corresponding to condamning an innocent).
 To prevent this, we fix a the level of the test, $\alpha$, which captures our tolerance to the risk of commiting a type I error: the higher the level of the test $\alpha$, the more often we will reject the null hypothesis when the latter is true.
 The value of $\alpha \in (0, 1)$ is the probability of rejecting $\mathscr{H}_0$ when $\mathscr{H}_0$ is in fact true,
 \begin{align*}
 \alpha = \mathsf{Pr}_0\left(\text{ reject } \mathscr{H}_0\right).
 \end{align*}
 The level $\alpha$ is fixed beforehand, typically $1$\%, $5$\% or $10$\%.
 Keep in mind that the probability of type I error is $\alpha$ only if the null model for $\mathscr{H}_0$ is correct (sic) and correspond to the data generating mechanism.

-The focus on type I error is best understood by thinking about costs of moving away from the status quo: a new website design or branding will be costly to implement, so you want to make sure there are enough evidence this is the better alternative.
+The focus on type I error is best understood by thinking about costs of moving away from the status quo: a new website design or branding will be costly to implement, so you want to make sure there are enough evidence that the proposal is the better alternative and will lead to increased traffic or revenues.

 | **Decision** \\ **true model** | $\mathscr{H}_0$ | $\mathscr{H}_a$ |